ferrum-rs/ferrum-router/README.md

 > Routing handler for the [Ferrum](https://github.com/ferrum-rs/ferrun) web framework.

 Ferrum Router is a fast, convenient, and flexible routing middleware for Ferrum.
-It allows complex glob patterns and named url parameters and also allows handlers to be any Handler, including all Chains.
+It allows complex glob regex patterns and named url parameters and also allows handlers to be any Handler, including all Chains.

 ## Example